zendeskgarden/react-containers/README.md

 [coverage status badge]: https://flat.badgen.net/coveralls/c/github/zendeskgarden/react-containers/main
 [coverage status link]: https://coveralls.io/github/zendeskgarden/react-containers

-> :seedling: Garden is a design system for Zendesk
+> :seedling: Garden is the design system by Zendesk

 Garden Containers provide an accessible foundation to start from in your journey to building a11y, keyboard navigable and RTL aware components.